-I decided to pair them with another household summertime favorite from Mexico, squash blossoms, or as they’re called in Spanish, flor de calabaza.
+I decided to put the squash blossoms and chilaca peppers together.
 (I’ve used these irresistible blossoms in the past fried and cashew cheese stuffed and sautéed with garlic.)
 While doing an online search, I discovered that squash blossoms are often used in quesadillas.
 I immediately thought about my creamy cauliflower queso and knew that a half batch would be just the trick for a delicate but hearty appetizer.

 After making creamy vegan queso with white beans and cauliflower, I sautéed the chilaca chile peppers with squash blossoms, garlic, and bell peppers, slathered them onto tortillas, and toasted them in a skillet.
 I added fresh herbs and a sprinkling of salt for an appetizer that makes a light but filling meal on their own or a pretty appetizer for a late summer gathering.
 They would pair nicely with a fresh tomato or tomatillo salsa, but it’s not entirely necessary.